-I am a senior lecturer in the School of History and Archives, UCD.
-The original idea for mapping the barracks emerged out a chapter on the subject in my 2012 book, Ireland and Empire, 1692-1770 (London: Pickering and Chatto, 2012).
-There may also have been a residual hangover from my previous career prior to becoming a historian, given that I spent three years serving as a private soldier in the Irish army in 1983-6, including six months with UNIFIL in 1984-5.
-For more information on my other publications and historical activities, click here or contact me at firstname.lastname@example.org.
+Ivar McGrath is Associate Professor in the School of History, UCD.
+The original idea for mapping the barracks emerged out a chapter on the subject in his 2012 book, Ireland and Empire, 1692-1770 (London: Pickering and Chatto, 2012).
+There may also have been a residual hangover from a previous career prior to becoming a historian, given that he spent three years serving as a private soldier in the Irish army in 1983-6, including six months with UNIFIL in 1984-5.
+For more information on other publications and historical activities, click here or contact at firstname.lastname@example.org.

-Dr Patrick Walsh is Co-Investigator on the Irish Residential Barracks Project.
-A Research Fellow in the School of History and Archives at UCD, he is especially interested in the social and economic impact of the countrywide network of barracks, seeing them as part of the wider expansion of the agents of the state in eighteenth-century Ireland.
+Dr Patrick Walsh is a lecturer in history at TCD, and is a Co-Investigator on the Irish Residential Barracks Project.
+He is especially interested in the social and economic impact of the countrywide network of barracks, seeing them as part of the wider expansion of the agents of the state in eighteenth-century Ireland.
 Patrick is currently writing a book provisionally entitled State and Society in Ireland, 1685-1783.
-For more details on his research, click here.

 Research Team Member